 - Used in the movie version of The Lord of the Rings: The Return of the King, in which two barefoot hobbits were able to walk on the rock of an erupting volcano, only a few feet from the flowing lava on either side.
 However, the soles on Hobbit feet are about as leathery as shoes (and in theory the rock they were walking on hadn't had time to heat up yet—rock's a pretty bad conductor).
 When Gollum and The One Ring fall into the Crack of Doom, neither show any signs of burning even when Gollum gets completely submerged.

 - It's also present in The Hobbit: The Desolation of Smaug.
 In a scene that was not in the book, Thorin and the Company attempt to kill Smaug by flooding him with liquid gold from a Dwarven furnace (it doesn't work).
 There is a chase sequence where Thorin and Bilbo lay down on metal shields to surf the river of molten gold that erupts from the furnace, with no ill effects whatsoever.
-Never mind that they should have been fried almost instantly —laying metal down over a source of heat is how skillets and frying pans work.
+Never mind that they should have been fried almost instantly —laying metal down over a source of heat is how skillets and frying pans work— and that gold has a considerably higher melting point than steel.
 Plus, there are several times when the heroes take cover in some way from Smaug's fire breath, and are completely OK being mere feet (or even inches) away from a massive inferno.

 - Averted in Terminator 2: Judgment Day during the final chase scene when Sarah Connor declares that it is "too hot" to approach the open pit of molten metal.
 Also when Ah-nuld is lowered into the steel, his boot and pants catch fire a full foot above the metal.